raghap1/Electronic-Vehicle-Market-Analysis/README.md

 	- Performed data wrangling and handled missing values.
 2. Exploratory Data Analysis (EDA)
 	- Used SQL to answer key business questions such as:
-	- Top-selling EV brands and models.
+		- Top-selling EV brands.
 		- Regional variations in sales.
 		- Seasonality and demand patterns.
 		- Impact of government policies and infrastructure on sales.
 3. Data Visualization & Dashboarding
 	- Designed an interactive dashboard in Power BI:
 		- State-wise and category-wise sales distribution.
 		- Monthly and seasonal sales trends.
 		- Market share by manufacturer.
 		- Recommendations for growth strategies.
 ________________________________________
 ## Dashboard Interaction
 <a href = "https://github.com/raghap1/Electronic-Vehicle-Market-Analysis/blob/main/EV%20Sales%20dashboard.pbix">Dashboard Link</a>

 ## Insights & Recommendations
 - Top-selling brands:
-	- Tata Motors leads the 4-wheeler EV market; OLA dominates the 2-wheeler market.
+	- Tata Motors leads the 4-wheeler EV market with CAGR of 94%; OLA dominates the 2-wheeler market.
-- Geographic Trends:
+- State-Wise Trends:
 	- The highest EV sales are in Maharashtra, Karnataka, Kerala, Delhi, and Goa.
 	- The lowest EV sales are in East Indian states like Nagaland, Arunachal Pradesh, Manipur, and Andaman & Nicobar.
 - Category Preferences: